 How to Prep Fruit and Vegetables for the Freezer

-Both fruits and vegetables should always be washed, dried, and depending on size, cut up before being frozen.
+Depending on size, fruits, and vegetables should always be washed, dried, and cut up before being frozen.

-Fruits can often be frozen without much preparation, but the same can’t be said about vegetables.
-Most vegetables will require you to blanch them for about 5 minutes and then dip them into ice water to stop the cooking process before they can be frozen.
-We’ll talk more about that later.
+You can often freeze fruits without much preparation, but the same can't be said about vegetables.
+Most vegetables will require you to blanch them for about 5 minutes and then dip them into ice water to stop the cooking process before you can freeze them.
+We'll talk more about that later.

 Frozen fruits will become much softer and more watery after thawing, altering the texture but definitely not the yummy flavor.
-The best way to use them is in smoothies, blueberry cobbler or an easy strawberry oatmeal bar.
+They are best used in smoothies, a blueberry cobbler, or an easy strawberry oatmeal bar.

-To do this, you can either create an acidic water mixture using the juice of one lemon and one quart of water and bathe your cut fruit in the liquid prior to freezing.
+To do this, you can either create an acidic water mixture using the juice of one lemon and one quart of water and bathe your cut fruit in the liquid before freezing.

-Or, the other method is to buy powdered ascorbic acid (Vitamin C) from the vitamin section of the grocery store.
-Then, mix 1 teaspoon with 6 tablespoons of water, and trickle this mixture over your fruit slices.
+Or the other method is to buy powdered ascorbic acid (Vitamin C) from the vitamin section of the grocery store.
+Then, mix one teaspoon with six tablespoons of water, and trickle this mixture over your fruit slices.

-Tip: Either way, make sure any fruit treated with either method is dried completely before you put it in the freezer.
+Tip: Either way, make sure any fruit treated with either method is dried completely before putting it in the freezer.

 Fruits that Don't Freeze Well

-Fruits that don’t freeze well include watermelon and citrus fruit.
-While you may find these fruits frozen, however, you’ll notice the texture is totally different when thawed.
+Fruits that don't freeze well include watermelon and citrus fruit.
+While you may find these fruits frozen, you'll notice the texture is different when thawed.

-Freezing vegetables make cooking in the fall and winter months a cinch.
-Most vegetables can be frozen, but the texture can be a bit different once they’re thawed.
-For this reason, it’s a good idea to use your frozen vegetables in soups, casseroles and chilis like Crock Pot Turkey Chili.
+Freezing vegetables makes cooking in the fall and winter months a cinch.
+You can freeze most vegetables, but the texture can be slightly different once thawed.
+For this reason, using your frozen vegetables in soups, casseroles, and chilis, like Crock Pot Turkey Chili, is a good idea.

 Vegetables That freeze well